-- Provide an IT infrastructure and network that is robust and adaptable to meet the evr increasing demands of the internet and clou-based solutions for delivering the curriculum and school business solution efficiencies. - Support PPG students to apply and gain a place at Kendrick School as part of the FAPP and Widening Horizons programme. - Provide accommodation that facilitates the right environment for outstanding teaching and learning, e.g. heating, lighting, space, appropriate teaching spaces. - Provide accommodation that keeps stakeholders safe e.g. secure fencing and walling and electronic solutions. - Provide accommodation which encourages positive social interaction beyond the teaching domain e.g. canteen facilities, common rooms, staff rooms, school hall - Comply with health and safety legislation and building regulations e.g. disability access, fire exits, planning permission, Grade II listed buildings. - Provide accommodation that facilitates the use of technological teaching resources.
+Provide an IT infrastructure and network that is robust and adaptable to meet the ever-increasing demands of the internet and cloud-based solutions for delivering the curriculum and school business solution efficiencies.

+- Support PPG students to apply and gain a place at Kendrick School as part of the FAPP and Widening Horizons programme. - Provide accommodation that facilitates the right environment for outstanding teaching and learning, e.g. heating, lighting, space, appropriate teaching spaces. - Provide accommodation that keeps stakeholders safe e.g. secure fencing and walling and electronic solutions. - Provide accommodation which encourages positive social interaction beyond the teaching domain e.g. canteen facilities, common rooms, staff rooms, school hall - Comply with health and safety legislation and building regulations e.g. disability access, fire exits, planning permission, Grade II listed buildings. - Provide accommodation that facilitates the use of technological teaching resources.
 E.g. BOYD, wireless connection.

-Whilst the addition of the Horizons Building and other recent building projects have greatly improved the site and addressed many of the key strategic aims, ensuring the working and learning environment is fit for purpose is on-going and remains challenging in terms of funding and constraints of the site.
+Whilst the addition of the Horizons Building and other recent building projects have greatly improved the site and addressed many of the key strategic aims, ensuring the working and learning environment is fit for purpose is an on-going project and remains challenging in terms of funding and constraints of the site.
+Despite the large capital investment to address severe health and safety issues, the Cedars Building continues to be a cause for concern and the school will investigate this over the course of the year.

 In the current economic and political climate, securing sufficient capital funding to address current key building issues remains a priority.

-The Senior Leadership Team Capital group have identified areas of the school to address in 2022/23 academic and beyond.:
+The Senior Leadership Team Capital group have identified areas of the school to address in 202/24 academic and beyond.:

 - Poor access to Art and Cedars (Music & Drama).
-No lifts available - Leaks in the Harness Room roof in an asbestos area. - Covered walkway by Cedars exposing vulnerable wiring and cabling. - Canteen space limited - Leaks in the Observatory Sixth Form
+No lifts available - Leaks in the Harness Room roof in an asbestos area. - Covered walkway by Cedars exposing vulnerable wiring and cabling. - Canteen space is limited - Investment in the Pool changing room and facilities. - Leaks in the Observatory Sixth Form - Structural integrity of listed buildings -movement and underpinning

-The trustees and the SLT will continue to evaluate the site for additional accommodation and provide a learning environment that meets the teaching and learning and pastoral needs of the student and staff and addresses best practice regarding environmental sustainability and climate change.
+The trustees and the SLT will continue to evaluate the site requirements for additional accommodation and to provide a learning environment that meets the teaching and pastoral needs of the students and staff and addresses best practice regarding environmental sustainability and climate change.